 Cost-Effectiveness

 The pole construction should balance performance, durability, and visual quality with affordability.
-Unnecessary over-design that drives up costs without significant benefit should be avoided.
+Unnecessary over-design that drives up costs without a significant benefit should be avoided.

 Fiberglass as an Ideal Awning Pole Material